input-output-hk/marlowe-cardano/marlowe-cli/examples/swap/ReadMe.md

   Ada: 3.000000
 ```

-Now the second party Thomas Middleton can submit a transaction that deposits their tokens and completes the swap.
+Now the second party Thomas Kyd can submit a transaction that deposits their tokens and completes the swap.

 ```
 TX_3=$(